Abdihakim-said/onpremises-migration-to-AWS/README2.md

-### Migration of a Workload running in a Corporate Data Center to AWS using the Amazon EC2 and RDS service part 2
+###  Part 2: Migration of a Workload running in a Corporate Data Center to AWS using the Amazon EC2 and RDS service